Special Note: I’ve included a discount code below to allow you to take advantage of a discount code for an even better price on registration.

 What’s an EVEN BETTER price?
 How about $124.95?
 If you think that’s a good price, you can register today by entering the code: INSIDER (I’m only offering this price until midnight on March 10th).

-No one is more excited (and shocked) that we’re just 4 weeks away from what I believe is the best small group ministry conference happening in 2017.
+No one is more excited (or shocked) that we’re less than weeks away from what I believe is the best small group ministry conference happening in 2017.

 What’s so great about GroupLife Southwest ’17?

 Why do I believe GroupLife Southwest ’17 is the best small group ministry conference happening in 2017?
 That’s easy!

 Reason #1: We’ve got the best speaker lineup!

 Imagine hearing from the point leaders of many of the churches with the most impactful small group ministries:

 - North Point: Bill Willits and Tim Cooper